Stepped Board Calibration

 What Gets Stored

-Labels persist to config.yaml as cam1_pose_levels / cam2_pose_levels entries.
-A pose with no entry is considered unverified.
-The “Generate Model” button remains disabled until every pose has an entry for every camera.
+Labels persist to the model's inputs.mat sidecar, alongside your fiducial clicks.
+A pose with no entry is considered unverified, and the “Generate Model” button stays disabled until every pose has an entry for every camera.

 CLI note: The CLI reads pose labels directly from config.yaml and fails with a clear error if any frame in the sequence is missing its label.
 Set up labels in the GUI first, then the CLI can process headlessly.